Mindset Book Summary, You have Fixed or Growth Mindset

 2) Failure

 • Failure has been transformed from an action (I failed) to an identity (I am a failure).
-This is especially true in the fixed mindset.
+This is especially true in the fixed Mindset.

 • Even in the growth mindset, failure can be a painful experience.
 But it doesn’t define you.
 It’s a problem to be faced, dealt with, and learned from.